The show will go on.

 Depending on the outcome of those court cases, harness racing may never be the same again.

-But the business of racing continues, even at Addington on Friday night where up to eight of those charged could have had horses racing but will now not be allowed to attend.
+But the business of racing continues, even at Addington tomorrow night where up to eight of those charged could have had horses racing but will now not be allowed to attend.
 "We have not given any consideration to stopping racing because of this.
 None," said Harness Racing New Zealand chief executive Edward Rennell.
 "That would penalise good people who work hard and have horses that are being aimed at races this week and in the weeks coming up.

 "It would penalise everybody in the industry and that isn't going to happen.
 We will keep racing and HRNZ will deal with these matters as they come to our attention and go through the courts."